 Relocating to a new place involves costs such as airfare, housing and utilities deposits, basic purchases, and more.
 Students should plan accordingly and prepare an initial budget until they begin to receive their stipend (if applicable).

-Students can plan on the following expenses while at Rensselaer.
-Please note that these are estimates only and they apply to a single adult with no children.
+Below are estimated costs of living in Troy.
+Please note that these estimated costs apply to a single adult with no children.
 All estimates are for the calendar year (that is, Fall, Spring and Summer).

-This cost includes the RPI graduate students’ health and dental plans, as well as the health center and activity fees for students.
-The RPI catalog provides an explanation of the different fees.
+Campus fees - $3,533 per year.
+This includes the RPI health insurance plan cost ($2,020) and all campus fees ($1,513).
 There are different market healthcare options that you can explore if you don’t wish to use the RPI plan.
 If you have questions on US healthcare you may reach out to Bonnie Bornt, Departmental Insurance Rep, at firstname.lastname@example.org, 518-276-2997

-You can find rates starting around $650, for a single bedroom in a shared house (with or without a private bathroom).
+Housing - You can find rates starting around $650, for a single bedroom in a shared house (with or without a private bathroom).
 On the higher end of rent, you can find a studio or one bedroom apartment at around $1300/month.
-Please check the Housing section of our Incoming Students page for more information.
+Please check the Housing section on this page for more information.

 When you Arrive on Campus: